murchie85/REACT-BASICS/README.md

 Are a react class - they are just part of your website; could be a button, progress bar, text editor etc. You can put components together to make a bigger component.

-You can make a component like below , use any name you like.
+You can make a component like below , use any name you like (as long as it starts with a capital).
 Later on we can add properties, states etc.

 ```